What is your movie competition? Do you know? Well one of the Filmmaking Stuff readers sent the following question about this topic:

 In the world of indie filmmaking, your competition comes down to two main categories.

-- A virtual video store-shelf full of millions of other movies.
+- A digital store-shelf filled with millions of other films.

-- Ignorance in the marketplace… Nobody knows you exist.
+- Ignorance in the marketplace… Nobody knows your film exists.

 On both accounts, you are responsible for helping your movie rise above the noise.
-The question is, what makes your movie so remarkable that your audience should carve out two hours to watch it?
+The question is, what makes your movie so remarkable that your audience would give up two hours to watch it?
 If you can’t find a way to hook someone with your story, your movie runs the risk of floating forever in quiet obscurity.